Gauge invariant approach to nonmetricity theories and the second clock effect: Closed timelike worldlines and the Second Clock Effect

-The above demonstration (see also in \cite{2clock-tomi}), heavily relies on the choice of a closed path with allowed to further apply the Stoke's theorem.
-The usual argument to justify closed path is that it is neccessary in order to check the second clock effect, since the observers have to compare ``notes'' \cite{2clock-tomi}.
+The demonstration of the absence/occurrence of the SCE in \cite{2clock-tomi} (see appendix \ref{app-a} for the gauge invariant demonstration), as well as in several textbooks \cite{adler-book}, heavily relies on the choice of a closed path which allowed to further apply the Stoke's theorem.
+The usual argument to justify closed path is that it is necessary in order to check the second clock effect, since the observers have to compare ``notes'' \cite{2clock-tomi}.
 However, as we have shown above, the SCE arises even if consider paths that are not closed.
-Observers endowed with identical clocks when they coincide, for instance, at the coordinate origin $x=0$, can compare the ticks of their clocks when they coincide again at some distant point $x$, after following different trajectories that joint $0$ and $x$.
-It is not required that the origin of coordinates and the distant point coincided as it is for closed paths.
-Besides, closed paths in spacetime carry causality issues.
+Observers endowed with identical clocks at the coordinate origin $x=0$, can compare the ticks of their clocks when they coincide again at some distant point $x$, after following different trajectories that joint $0$ and the point $x$.
+It is not required that the spacetime origin of coordinates and the distant spacetime point coincided as it is for closed paths.
+As we shall see, given worldline is not closed even if it starting and ending spatial points coincide.
+For this worldline to be a closed one it is required, besides, that the starting and ending time coordinates coincided as well.